Convergence Bound and Critical Batch Size of Muon Optimizer: Additional Results (Vision)

-In the main text, we defined the critical batch size as the smallest batch size that reaches the test target accuracy in the fewest steps.
+{ \paragraph{Critical Batch Size (Vision)} In the main text, we defined the critical batch size as the smallest batch size that reaches the test target accuracy in the fewest steps.
 For comparison, we also report results using the training target accuracy in Figure \ref{fig:cbs_train_appendix}.
-While the overall trends remain similar, the gap between Adam and Muon becomes significantly larger in this setting.
+While the overall trends remain similar, the gap between AdamW and Muon becomes significantly larger in this setting.

-In the main text, Figure \ref{fig:cbs_main} presents results exclusively for Adam and Muon.
-For a broader comparison, results for Momentum SGD are included and shown in Figure \ref{fig:cbs_sgd_appendix}.
+In the main text, Figure \ref{fig:cbs_main} presents results exclusively for AdamW and Muon.
+For a broader comparison, results for Momentum SGD are included and shown in Figure \ref{fig:cbs_sgd_appendix}. }